mikecroucher/Git_Academic_Benefits/Readme.md

 ## Making your software citable

+Most modern research cannot be done without some software element.
+Even if all you did was run a simple statistical test on 20 small samples, your paper has a data and software dependency.
+Organisations such as the [Software Sustainability Institute](https://www.software.ac.uk/) and the [UK Research Software Engineering Association](https://rse.ac.uk/) (among many others) have been arguing for many years that such software and data dependencies should be part of the scholarly record alongside the papers that discuss them.
+That is, they should be archived and referenced with a permanent Digital Object Identifier (DOI).

+Once your code is in GitHub, it is straightforward to archive the version that goes with your latest paper and get it its own DOI using services such as [Zenodo](https://zenodo.org/).
+Your University may also have its own archival system.
+For example, The University of Sheffield in the UK has built a system called [ORDA](https://www.sheffield.ac.uk/library/rdm/orda) which is based on an institutional Figshare instance which allows Sheffield academics to deposit code and data for long term archival.

 ## Which version gave these results?

 ## Building a computational environment based on your repo

+## Complying with funding and journal guidelines

 # Further Resources